 Methods and Results

-To address the above issue and to reach in a clinical consensus on role of balloon dilatation in CRS, an expert panel was constituted by the American Academy of Otolaryngology – Head and Neck Surgery (AAO-HNS).
-The panelists included practicing otolaryngologists, members from American Rhinologic Society, American Academy of Otolaryngic Allergy, American Academy of Allergy, Asthma & Immunology etc.
+To address the above issue and to reach in a clinical consensus on the role of balloon dilatation in CRS, an expert panel was constituted by the American Academy of Otolaryngology – Head, and Neck Surgery (AAO-HNS).
+The panelists included practicing otolaryngologists, members from American Rhinologic Society, American Academy of Otolaryngic Allergy, American Academy of Allergy, Asthma & Immunology, etc.

 The target population was adults 18 years or older with chronic or recurrent rhinosinusitis (with or without nasal polyps, with or without prior sinus surgery) for whom SOD is being recommended as a standalone procedure or with endoscopic surgery.

 A modified Delphi method was used to distill expert opinion into clinical statements that met a standardized definition of consensus.
 After 3 iterative Delphi method surveys, 13 statements met the standardized definition of consensus while 45 statements did not.
 The panel’s statements are listed below.